elixir-capsule/supplement/README.md

 #### options

-- prefix: A string to prepend to the upload's key
+- key: Path to store upload in bucket
 - s3_options: Keyword list of option that will passed directly to ex_aws_s3

 #### dependencies